 I have observed the glideins staying in Claimed/Idle for a long time, wasting CPU.

 It was due to a known shadow bug

 I propose to add a 10 min timeout, and get the startd out of that state by itself.

-#3 Updated by Parag Mhashilkar almost 7 years ago
+#3 Updated by Parag Mhashilkar about 7 years ago